 9.4 FERC Jurisdiction.
 Nothing in this section shall restrict the rights of either Party to file a complaint with the FERC under the relevant provisions of the Federal Power Act and the FERC’s rules and regulations regarding any issue the adjudication of which lies within the exclusive jurisdiction of the FERC.
 Additionally, this arbitration provision does not affect the jurisdiction of the FERC over this Agreement.

-Option B: Applicable
+Option B:

 9.1 Dispute Resolution.
 In the event of a dispute among the Parties to this Agreement, the Parties shall attempt, in good faith, to resolve the dispute amicably and promptly.
 If the Parties are unable to resolve the dispute, despite such good faith efforts, the Parties may: